hieuvp/learning-python/learn-the-basics/string-formatting/README.md

 ## Printing Formatted Object

-Any object which is not a string can be formatted using the `%s` operator as well.<br />
+- Any object which is not a string can be formatted using the `%s` operator as well.
-The string which returns from the `repr` method of that object is formatted as the string.
+- The string which returns from the `repr` method of that object is formatted as the string.

 > The `repr()` function returns a printable **representation** of the given object.